stventek/ng-file-explorer/README.md

 ## Pending features

-Users will have the ability to grant the application permission to manage files on Google Drive, and similar providers.
+- Users will have the ability to grant the application permission to manage files on Google Drive, and similar providers.

+- E2E testing and unit testing.